 The good news is that the principles of knowing when your bra fits you properly are exactly the same as when you’re not pregnant so you can use our 3 step check to help you to do this.
 Alternatively, you can come in to our shops and we can show you what you should be looking out for.
 Just remember to keep checking!

 If you’re planning to breastfeed, you’ll need a nursing bra so you’re ready for the days immediately after you’ve had your baby.
 While it’s great to try to plan ahead, there’s no way of telling what size you are going to be after your baby has been born so you may need to re-assess!
 We recommend waiting until later in your pregnancy to buy one – ideally until after your 36th or 37th week of pregnancy.
-Don’t forget that we offer a next day delivery service so we can get bras to you very quickly if you need a style or different size quickly - or if you have an unexpected early arrival!
+Don’t forget that we offer an express delivery service so we can get bras to you very quickly if you need a style or different size quickly - or if you have an unexpected early arrival!

 We always advise you to wear a non-wired bra immediately after birth.
 Your milk coming in will affect the shape and size of your boobs and they may fluctuate a lot after giving birth, so a non-wired style is a better choice as it’s less likely to dig in and be uncomfortable, or worse, cause problems like Mastitis.

 If you decide to breastfeed, you should stick to wearing non-wired bras as your boobs will change in size and shape all the time as you feed your baby.
 If you decide not to breastfeed, you will still need to wear a wire free bra initially.
 Once your milk has gone and the size of your boobs has stopped changing so much, you can return to underwired styles (this may take a few weeks).